sevenval/flat-docs/cookbook/custom-logging.md

 # Logging Custom Fields

 FLAT writes [JSON logs](/administration/logging.md) for events like client access or upstream requests.
-The structured log events is easily extensible.
+The structured log events are easily extensible.

 The [access log](/administration/logging.md#access-log) already provides a basic set of information about the incoming request.
 However, when inspecting (any) logs quickly the wish for more contextual information will arise.